DNSimple and ClickFunnels

 Renew by date

-To prevent the domain from going into the expiration process, we recommend turning on Auto Renewal.
+To prevent the domain from going into the expiration process, we recommend turning on auto-renewal.
 This prevents the stress of forgetting to renew your domain.
 We begin the renewal process a month before the domain expires, ensuring everything is ready to go before your renewal date.

-Below the renew by date, you’ll see the option to turn on Auto Renew with the standard registration costs.
+Below the renew by date, you’ll see the option to turn on auto-renew with the standard registration costs.

 Transferring a domain to another provider